 In 2011, the AREF Annual Awards were introduced to recognise members for their achievements in terms of providing attractive, risk-adjusted performance to investors and for their contribution in supporting the work of AREF.

-In 2019 the Investors Award for

-Outstanding Achievement is being

-introduced, whereby funds are invited

-to make submissions based on three

-categories: governance; environmental

-and social impact; investor communication.

-The winner will be selected by a panel

-of investors.
+A further award, Award for Outstanding Fund Achievement was introduced, in 2019, whereby funds are invited to make submissions based on three categories: governance; environmental and social impact; investor communication.
+The winner is selected by a panel of investors.